KeenSoftwareHouse/Miner-Wars-2081/Readme.txt

 - You can't add new steam achievements!
 - When you write something which makes development of other mods easy, you can submit the code and we add it to official MOD branch (on GitHub), so other developers can use it too
   (e.g. support for new audio files, better texture loading for mods, some plugin API and so on)
+- Don't modify GameServices (or be very carefull), it may crash the game when you change anything (e.g. number of arguments in constructor)